Opensource Raspberry Pi Smartmeter

-I was missing the ability of measuring and visualizing power consumption in my Smarthome.
-For this reason I have developed a Smartmeter / Energymonitor as an extension for the Raspberry Pi which I would like to share for rebuilding / improving / expanding.
+I was missing the ability to measure and visualise the energy consumption in my smarthome.
+For this reason I developed a smartmeter / energymonitor as an extension for the Raspberry Pi, which I would like to share for rebuild / improvement / expansion.
 The piMeter.

-The Smartmeter can record the following data on 3 phases:
+The Smartmeter can record the following data in 3 phases:

 Current RMS